JKutt/transformers_segmentation/PGI/dcip/report/document.md

 ## Segmentation-guided regularization

-Now that we have constructed a method to influence the regularization orientation and a second that identifies structures in the geophysical model we combine the two to develop an automated framework to promote more geologically similar models.
+Now that we have constructed a method to influence the regularization orientation and a second that identifies structures in the geophysical model we combine the two to develop an automated framework to promote more geologically similar models. [](#framework) illustrates how the segmentation-guided regularization is integrated into the geophysical inversion.
+At each iteration the geophyical model is passed through the segmentation model which given prior geological information will create a weights matrix for classification.
+The segmented mask will then define how to regularize the objects in geophysical model by updating the regularization gradient information.
+Lastly, we do a petrophysical characterization, update the prior/reference model and continue to update.

 ```{figure} ./figures/frame-geoseg.png
 :height: 450px